Do you wish to get more yields in a small garden space?

 Nurturing a heavy feeding crop like cauliflower or a crop that bolts fast like broccoli can be a waste of valuable space.
 This is especially true if you end up with little to no yields.
 Grow the easy growing crops instead of the finicky ones to get more from that garden bed.
 Here’s a list of the easiest to hardest crops to grow so you can choose wisely for your limited space.

 This is one my favorite tips for increasing yields for any sized garden.
 By growing fast growing crops that are harvested quickly you can really increase your harvests.
 You sow these crops around, in between or under larger ones.
 Some examples are lettuce around tomato plants, spinach around kale plants, radishes and baby greens around squash.
-Learn more about interplanting.
+Growing spinach indoors along with other plants is also another tip for increasing yields.

 Grow a Fall (or Winter) Garden

 You can gain months more harvests by growing crops that can handle frosts and snow past the usual gardening season.
 Some crops don’t even need season extenders depending on your winters.
-Learn how to grow food 365 days a year and how to plant your fall and winter garden.
+You can grow a year-round garden for more harvests.

 Smart Garden Planning

 Staying organized for the season and creating a great sowing and transplanting schedule can make your garden more functional.
-Check out my 23-page printable garden planner or learn more about garden planning with my book.
+Check out my 23-page printable garden planner or read more in my gardening book.

 Head Start on Early Spring